abrarfahimr/abrarfahimr/README.md

 Web developer with a background in design and focus on full stack development.
 Developing interactive, user-friendly, and scalable digital experience.
 I excel in working on cross-functional teams ensuring high-quality output and efficient performance.

 - 🔭 I’m currently studying at BrainStation.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning database and mySQL.
 - 👯 I’m looking to collaborate on any project small to large.
 - 🤔 I’m looking for help with fullstack development.
 - 💬 Ask me about: design, webdev, latest tech news, video games.